freesurfer/AutomatedFreeSurfer/README.md

 ### README

 #### Description:
-This script processes T1 images in a BIDS-formatted dataset using FreeSurfer's recon-all, creates a quality control montage of the FreeSurfer output for each subject and session, and extracts the metrics into a CSV file.
+These scripts process T1 images in a BIDS-formatted dataset using FreeSurfer's recon-all, creates a quality control montage of the FreeSurfer output for each subject and session, and extracts the metrics into a CSV file.
 It runs the longitudinal stream if there's more than one session per subject.

 #### Author:
 - Carolina Ferreira-Atuesta (September 2023)